-Whatever your healthcare needs, Columbus Regional Health is here for you, particularly during your childbearing years.
+Whatever your healthcare needs, Piedmont Columbus Regional is here for you, particularly during your childbearing years.
 Our gynecologists, obstetricians, radiologists and surgeons provide a full range of programs and tests for screening and evaluating the health of reproductive organs.
-For our pregnant patients, Midtown Medical Center has a high-risk pregnancy unit if you’re at risk for complications.
+For our pregnant patients, Piedmont Columbus Regional Midtown Campus has a high-risk pregnancy unit if you’re at risk for complications.
 Our maternal fetal medicine specialist can diagnose your baby’s condition using advanced level 2 ultrasound technology and perform certain procedures in utero such as blood transfusions.
 When it’s time for your baby to be born, our birthing center is staffed with experienced, specially trained nurses.
-And if your child needs critical care, the region’s only level 3 NICU is just down the hall.
+And if your child needs critical care, the area’s only level 3 NICU is just down the hall.

 As a woman, you’re more susceptible to certain cancers, including breast cancer.
 At our Breast Care Center, we help women detect breast cancer earlier through a proactive approach to breast care, routine screenings and advanced diagnostic tools and procedures, such as 3D mammography, breast ultrasound and breast MRI.
 Learn more here.